mysticole928/CrowdStrike-CNAPP/crowdstrike-helm-kac.md

 ## Kubernetes Admission Controller Helm Chart
 ## Falcon KAC

-_Updated: 2023-12-13_
+_Updated: 2024-04-26_

+Minor edits to fix typos, added additional information for troubleshooting, and included an example of helm install with `falcon.tags`.

-The official repo for the CrowdStrike helm charts is on github.
+The official repo for the CrowdStrike Kubernetes Admission Controller helm charts is on github.

 Here is the URL: